Cozy Peach Kitchen

 Steps 1 through 4 to make muffins.

 2. Prepare the muffin batter using the traditional "muffin method".
-Simply combine the dry ingredients: chickpea flour, nutritional yeast, seasonings, salt, baking powder, soda.
+Simply combine the dry ingredients: chickpea flour, nutritional yeast, seasonings, salt, baking powder, baking soda.
 Make a well in the center of the dry ingredients.

 3. Pour in the wet ingredients: vegetable broth, olive oil, apple cider vinegar.
 Stir with a wooden spoon until just combined, careful to not overstir.
 It's okay if some small dry bits still remain.